 We have opposed this practice for decades and it still goes on.
 Often people are actually profiting from these listings!
 While we try and educate those we personally come in contact with, it's a constant challenge.

 Recently, a moderator of a for-free-stuff board defiantly informed us she thought having free pets on the board gave people a chance to get a "good" pet and anything was better than ending up at the "pound."
-Well, here at FloridaPets.net, we're more concerned with pets getting good people and there certainly are worse fates than an animal shelter.
+Well, here at FloridaPets.net, we're more concerned with pets getting good people and there certainly are worse fates than an animal shelter where staff check out potential adopters before just handing an animal over.

 When many people want a dog or cat, or other pet GONE so badly they'll give the poor thing away, they usually want it gone YESTERDAY and concern for the animal isn't going to be too high on their list.

-And for many, many unwanted animals, being taken to a "pound" is a far better outcome than being placed with people who will exploit them again, or worse, because they were considered nothing more than a freebie "thing", a piece of property, on an internet listing board, no better than a futon or a trumpet.
+And for many, many unwanted animals, being taken to a "pound" is a far better outcome than being placed with people who will exploit them again, or worse, because they were considered nothing more than a freebie "thing", a piece of property, placed on an internet listing board, worth no more than used a futon or a worn out trumpet.

 There are people out there, checking out the "Free Pet" ads, looking for animals for experimentation, illegal fights with other animals, free food for other animals, etc., etc...the list goes on!
 Why should they pay for a dog, cat, etc., when these classifieds advertise plenty of free animals?